open-neuromorphic/open-neuromorphic.github.io/content/english/neuromorphic-computing/hardware/SNP/index.md

 ---
 active_product: false
-description: The spiking neural processor is Inatera's ultra-low-power neuromorphic chip for real-time edge intelligence.
+summary: The spiking neural processor is Inatera's ultra-low-power neuromorphic chip for real-time edge intelligence.
 Using spiking neural networks, it achieves under 1mW operation for sensor applications like always-on audio scene detection with 85% accuracy in under 1ms.